-One of the serious concerns for any parent with the digital ecosystem is how do they keep their children safe from the ‘digital ghost’, and edtech could be an easy trap.
+One of the serious concerns for any parent with the digital ecosystem is how they keep their children safe from the ‘digital ghost’, and ed-tech could be an easy trap.

 Kid safety is of paramount concern.
 With digital exposure, new challenges result in other types of potential harms caused by ‘digital ghosts’ or ‘digital bhoots’, which exist in the ecosystem.
 There is no denying that the digital exposure of children has increased.
-It has also gone beyond regular schooling, and parents are encouragingly promoting children to opt for several courses and certifications offered digitally.
-This has resulted in a thriving edtech space, and over the past 6 months, we have even seen edtech companies acquiring brick-mortar education brands.
+It has also gone beyond regular schooling, and parents are encouraging promoting children to opt for several courses and certifications offered digitally.
+This has resulted in a thriving ed-tech space, and over the past 6 months, we have even seen ed-tech companies acquiring brick-mortar education brands.

 In both situations, the decision-makers need to get assurance that the application they want to go with isn’t harming children in any way, especially the ones which could contribute to the development of any negative trait in children as they would not have the capability to handle such exposure at that tender age.
 For instance, hate language, obscenity, crime, and other content.

-We have clear demarcations of what is suitable for children and what’s not in the broadcasting world.
+We have clear demarcations of what is suitable for children and what is not in the broadcasting world.
 That is why even action content isn’t advised to children, and specific content is explicitly categorized as adult only.
-Due to brand safety issues, often without any intervention from the edtech solutions provider, the ads do get placed wrongly, which could be carrying content not suitable for children.
-This means that children and parents exploring such solutions could land up in ‘bad areas’ of the Internet.
+Due to brand safety issues, often without any intervention from the ed-tech solutions provider, the ads do get placed wrongly, which could be carrying content not suitable for children.
+This means that children and parents exploring such solutions could land in ‘bad areas’ of the Internet.

-A responsible and aware edtech platform has to look at things end-to-end and make the entire experience safe and friendly, not just inside the app when someone onboards.
-This could result in the majority of the potential users having a bad experience and impression about the platform, while only the ones who convert and sign-up appreciate the proactive measures taken by the app to give children their due environment.
+A responsible and aware ed-tech platform has to look at things end-to-end and make the entire experience safe and friendly, not just inside the app when someone is on board.
+This could result in the majority of the potential users having a bad experience and impression about the platform, while only the ones who convert and sign up appreciate the proactive measures taken by the app to give children their due environment.

 This ‘digital ghost’ or ‘digital bhoot´is something that we need to keep children away from.
 Otherwise, what a ghost invisibly does in the real world to the minds by causing psychological damage, which at times longs for a lifetime, could get replicated in the virtual world with children at a very tender age.

-Get in touch with us today to know more about mFIlterIt’s edtech children safety initiatives.
+Get in touch with us today to know more about mFIlterIt’s ed-tech children’s safety initiatives.